rostools/r3/README.md

 pak::pkg_install("rostools/r3", upgrade = TRUE)
 ```

-## Using or modifying for courses based on r-cubed
+## Using or modifying for workshops based on r-cubed

-If you want to run your own version of the course and would like to use
+If you want to run your own version of the workshop and would like to
-this helper package for the course, you’ll likely want to modify it.
+use this helper package for the workshop, you’ll likely want to modify
-While many functions don’t need to be modified for your own course,
+it.
+While many functions don’t need to be modified for your own
-there are several that will need to be, especially:
+workshop, there are several that will need to be, especially:

 - Any of the `open_feedback_*` functions in the `R/open-links.R` file:
   The Google Form (or other survey platform) URLs should be replaced to
-  the one you will use for the course.
+  the one you will use for the workshop.

 Check out the [CONTRIBUTING.md](CONTRIBUTING.md) file for other details
 about contributing or working with this package.